btray900/gargoyle/README.md

 __Make new password for the first run, or if the elastic vlume gets deleted.__

 `docker exec -i g-elastic /bin/bash -c '/usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto' | grep PASSWORD > .gargoyle.creds`

-*There will be not visible output, hit 'y' then 'enter' after a few seconds to continue password creation.
+*There won't be visible output, hit 'y' then 'enter' after a few seconds to continue password creation.
 Then run 'make_rc'*

 `python3 make_rc.py`